-The ownership, operation, and development of a mine or mineral property involves many risks which even a combination of experience, knowledge, and careful evaluation may not be able to overcome.
+The ownership, operation, and development of a mine or mineral property involves significant risks and hazards which even the combination of experience, knowledge, and careful evaluation may not be able to overcome.

 These risks include:

 - environmental and health hazards;

 - industrial and equipment accidents, explosions and third party accidents;

 - the encountering of unusual or unexpected geological formations;

 - ground falls and cave-ins;

 - flooding;

 - labour disruptions;

 - mechanical equipment, machinery, and facility performance problems;

-- earthquakes; and
+- seismic events; and

 - periodic interruptions due to inclement or hazardous weather conditions.